alfredodeza/pacha/docs/source/getting_started.rst

 Introduction
 --------------
-You will be able to quickly get started with this guide.
-The main goal is to get Pacha installed and running and having you backing up your configuration files.
+The main goal is to get Pacha running and having you backing up your configuration files in as little steps as possible.
 More advanced Pacha functions are not covered here.

 Dependencies
 -----------------
-We have 3 dependencies, make sure you have them installed and ready when installing Pacha:
+We have 3 dependencies, make sure you have them installed and ready:

  *  SSH (versions 4.7p1 to 5.1p1)
  *  Mercurial (versions 0.9.5 to 1.3.1)